reTHINK-project/testbeds/docs/platformInstallationGuide.md

 * Identity provider (optional).

 * Communication service provider (CSP).
 A CSP contains normally 3 building blocks, a Messaging Node, managing signaling part, a registry (called domain registry) and a catalogue.
 Whether these nodes can be independent or not is not the purpose of this guide.
 We consider them as a whole for a service provider.

+**comment Marc:**  The catalogue will actually consist (at least) of two parts.
+The catalogue-brocker and the catalogue-database.
+For testing, one might also consider the catalogue-test-client, but the latter one is optional.
+From the figure, I guess that each component will likely resemble a docker image.
+If this is the intend of the image, I would "blow up" the catalogue box a bit and include within it two sub-boxes, namely the catalogue-brocker and the catalogue-database.

 * Web application server: A minimum demo is provided by the CSP, and relies on the 3 previous nodes.

 * Global Registry (optional)